strwberrysh0rtcake/strwberrysh0rtcake/README.md

 im genderfluid or flux he / any prns im pan and bi yes. and yeah i am taken!

-c+h freely and int anytime idm im also awkward when it's about talking or meeting new people pls pls iwec i have hsp ok! and yes one of my alters is a narcissist
+c+h freely and int anytime idm im also awkward when it's about talking or meeting new people pls pls iwec i have hsp ok! and baibia

+main rentry: .co /BarryWheatlySherrington

+other rentrey: .co /deityfish

+otehr links can be on my rentry and main one.

+discord: computer.malware

+dms arent open and reqs aswell i dont do rentries. i make graphics and shi